kevinmchan/gym_solver/docs/deep-reinforcement-learning-hands-on.md

 - make larger batches to increase chances of getting a good example
 - discount rewards based on episode length to make shorter runs with same total rewards more valuable
 - keep strong episodes for longer to increase good examples in each training step
-- decrease learning rate to prevent oscillation for harder to train policies
+- decrease learning rate to allow time to find a solution for harder to train policies

 ### Example